-What is the MCAT test, and what subjects are included in the MCAT exam and test schedule, when should I take the MCAT, how hard is the MCAT, what is a good MCAT score, how to study for the MCAT, how many times can you take the MCAT, what’s best MCAT prep books, the medical school rankings, etc.
+What is the MCAT test, and what subjects are included in the MCAT exam and test schedule, when should I take the MCAT, how hard is the MCAT, what is a good MCAT score, how to study for the MCAT, how many times can you take the MCAT, what’s best MCAT prep books, and the medical school rankings, etc.

 That’s all the key questions we need to answer.